The cost of a Thread Lift starts at $6,999.

 Dr. Tom Bell perform or oversee all injection Thread Lift procedures at SpaMedica.
 Before the procedure, local anesthesia is administered.
 The cosmetic surgeon then places a small port behind the ears and on the scalp.

 Surgical-grade, dissolvable sutures are then injected down a cannula into the lax soft tissue.
 The thread is used to lift the skin.
 The cosmetic surgeon might also use other non-surgical anti-aging techniques, such as FotoFacial or Pulse Light Photo Rejuvenation, Morpheus or FaceTite.

 Dr. Tom Bell has over 25 years of experience in Cosmetic Plastic Surgery of the Face and Body.
 His incredible work has garnered him the title of Canada’s Best Plastic Surgeons by Toronto Life, Fashion magazine and Flare.

-Dr. Mulholland provides patients with specific information about preparing for a Thread Lift during the consultation.
+Dr. Bell provides patients with specific information about preparing for a Thread Lift during the consultation.
 Along with those specific instructions, patients should:

 Patients are amazed by how good they look and feel early on after a Thread Lift.
 There is minimal bruising, and patients notice the results immediately.